iamha1/readme-generator/genREADME.md

 ## Installation

-No installation needed
+No installation

 ## Usage
-To apply what we learned in class
+to apply what we learned in class

+## Lisence

+NA

 ## Contributing

-Everyone
+everyone

 ## Tests

-Online
+on terminal

 ![Badge](https://img.shields.io/badge/version-1.0-blue)